Editorial Standards

 SEE pass reduction to 16 hours

-If you passed the Special Enrollment Examination after your last renewal, the SEE can satisfy 56 hours of your 72‑hour requirement.
-That means you only need 16 hours during the last year of the cycle to renew, including at least 2 Ethics hours.
+If you re‑took and passed the Special Enrollment Examination since your last renewal, the CE requirement is reduced to 16 hours of CPE during the last year of the current enrollment cycle.
 Be sure to check the SEE box on Form 8554 to activate the exception.

-Quick reminder, the SEE reduction only applies if the passing scores are within the three years prior to renewal.
-If you did not pass during this cycle, you are back to the full 72.
+Quick reminder, the SEE reduction only applies if you re‑took and passed the SEE since your last renewal; the original passing scores that established your enrollment do not count.
+If you did not re‑take and pass during this cycle, you are back to the full 72.

 Ethics, do not leave it to the last week

-Ethics must be earned every year, not stacked in one year.
+For first renewals, Form 8554 instructions require 2 hours of Ethics each year.
 If your provider misclassified a course or a credit did not post, fix it well before January.
 The IRS verifies CE at renewal, and mismatches can delay your application.

 Step‑by‑step, how to complete and submit Form 8554 online